A massive 40 million people use social media every day.

 How do I develop a lucrative money-making social media strategy for my business?
 Do I develop an internal social media team or take on the services of an external digital marketing agency?

-With the explosion of social media usage over the last 5 years, in particular, these are questions more and more business owners and managers are asking themselves.
+With the explosion of social media usage over the last 5 years, these are questions more and more business owners and managers are asking themselves.

-The fact is that no matter what type of business you own or manage, it would be somewhat naïve to ignore the huge audience and valuable customer base, which social media can potentially garner for any business or organisation, regardless of its’ size and sector.
+The fact is that no matter what type of business you own or manage, it would be somewhat naïve to ignore the huge audience and valuable customer base that social media can bring to a business or organisation, regardless of its’ size and sector.

 Here’s why your business needs a cohesive social media outreach plan.

 Over seventy percent of consumers say that social media influences their buying decisions.
 Furthermore, 80% of consumers are likely to purchase goods or items based on the recommendation of friends who use it.
 Another eye-watering statistic says that over a billion future potential social media users are born every day!

 Whatever your own view on polls and statistics may be, one thing is clear; if you are looking for a constant and ongoing stream of new customers or clients then an effective, long term, social media plan and strategy must be implemented for your business.

 However, a viable and effective strategy can only be successful if the people who are helping to implement it have a full and thorough understanding of what they need to do.
 Clear knowledge and guidance is needed in order for social media success to be consistent and continuous.